Deloraine

 Deloraine features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 67.1% of all households, including 23.3% couples with children, 33.8% couples without children, and 9.4% single parent families.
-Non-family households account for the remaining 32.9%, with lone person households at 30.3% and group households comprising 2.6%.
-The median household size is 2.3 people, which matches the average for the Rest of Tas.
+Family households dominate at 67.1% of all households, comprising 23.3% couples with children, 33.8% couples without children, and 9.4% single parent families.
+Non-family households make up the remaining 32.9%, with lone person households at 30.3% and group households comprising 2.6% of the total.
+The median household size of 2.3 people matches the Regional Tas. average.

 Frequently Asked Questions - Households